-This flexible and multidisciplinary program aims to develop
+This flexible and multidisciplinary degree aims to develop you

-graduates with the knowledge, skills and ethics to be innovative
+with the knowledge, skills and ethics to be an innovative and

-and holistic professionals within the Health Sciences sector.
-It
+holistic professional within the health sciences sector.
+It will

-Health Sciences, as well as the major stream of study, will equip
+in health sciences, as well as the major stream of study, will

-you with an in-depth understanding which will promote innovation in
+equip you with an in-depth understanding which will promote

-addressing the needs of the Australian and International health
+the needs of the Australian and international health sector.
+This

 The program will prepare you for a range of career pathways in